Black-box Safety Analysis and Retraining of DNNs based on Feature Extraction and Clustering: The Approach

 Clustering is an unsupervised learning technique that divides a set of objects into clusters: (a) objects in the same cluster must be as similar as possible, (b) objects in different clusters must be as different as possible.

-Since the root cause clusters of images may have any shapes and their number $K$ cannot be determined a priori, we rely on an automatic $K$-determination clustering algorithm that can find clusters of arbitrary shapes.
+Since the root cause clusters of images may have any shape and their number $K$ cannot be determined a priori, we rely on an automatic $K$-determination clustering algorithm that can find clusters of arbitrary shapes.
 We use DBSCAN (density-based spatial clustering of applications with noise) \cite{ester1996density}, which is the most used density-based clustering algorithm \cite{kriegel2011density, mcinnes2017hdbscan}.
 Intuitively, regions with high density are considered clusters and points with the most neighbors are referred to as the "core" of the clusters.
 The points with fewer neighbors are considered noise.
-The DBSCAN algorithm relies on two concepts: Reachability and Connectivity. \begin{itemize} \item Reachability: A point is reachable from another if the distance between them is inferior to a threshold $\epsilon$. \item Connectivity: If two points $p$ and $q$ are connected they belong to the same cluster. \end{itemize} DBSCAN introduces two parameters to apply these concepts: $MinPts$ and $\epsilon$.
+The DBSCAN algorithm relies on two concepts: Reachability and Connectivity. \begin{itemize} \item Reachability: A point is reachable from another if the distance between them is inferior to a threshold $\epsilon$. \item Connectivity: If two points $p$ and $q$ are connected \MAJOR{R3.19}{(i.e., $p$ is in the neighborhood of $q$ based on $\epsilon$)} they belong to the same cluster. \end{itemize} DBSCAN introduces two parameters to apply these concepts: $MinPts$ and $\epsilon$.

 \begin{itemize} \item $MinPts$: The minimum number of points that a region (a hypersphere with a diameter equal to $\epsilon$) should have to be considered dense. \item Threshold $ \epsilon $: A threshold to determine if a point belongs to another point's neighborhood. \end{itemize} \APPR uses a common technique to choose optimal values of $\epsilon$ and $MinPts$.
 To select $\epsilon$, \APPR relies on the elbow method \cite{bholowalia2014ebk}.
 For this step, unlike that to find an optimal $MinPts$, \APPR does not require the execution of DBSCAN.